Mediation of consumer disputes

 - In the course of the contract, following a prior complaint of the consumer who would not have succeeded.

 Failure to comply with this provision shall be punished by an administrative fine of €3,000 for an individual entrepreneur and €15,000 for a business.

 Consumer mediation is free of charge.
 It's the professional which is bears the cost.

 The mediator shall inform the trader of his tariffs and financial conditions (per act, package or subscription).
 Tariffs may change depending on the amount of damage involved.

 if the consumer chooses to use the services a lawyer or an expert during the mediation procedure (which is not compulsory), he will pay his own fees.

-If the parties cannot reach an agreement on their own, the consumer ombudsman propose a solution within 90 days permitting the amicable resolution of the dispute.
+If the parties are unable to reach an agreement on their own, the Consumer Ombudsman shall propose, in a 90-day period, a solution for amicable resolution of the dispute.
 It is up to the parties to accept or refuse it.